shynivino/Simple-PHP-Web-App/README.md

 ## The app

 **MultiLanguage** site, Its contain two languages, English and Danish.
 I am handling multi language from jquery.
 I have created langauge.js for this purpose.
-The onclick function is called when the user hit change language and then using jquery I just replace the text.
+The onclick function is called when the user hit change language and then using jquery I just replace the text.dsdf

 **Form**.
 All the validation is carried out in client side.
 After you submit a form Data goes to DB and also email to pre define email address